bastula/dicompyler/readme.txt

 -----------------

 - General
+  - Automatic conversion of Differential DVHs to Cumulative DVHs
   - Automatic import of TomoTherapy Prescription Dose
   - Preferences dialog for each plugin with data stored in JSON format
   - Support structures that don't have color information